roger1337/Ophidia/README.md

 The license is intentionally unrestricting so you may use this freely in projects where you would find Ophidia useful.
 All I ask for in return is a star 🙂.

+P.s.
+Please don't use this in multiplayer scenarios for the purpose of cheating.
+It is also detectable in some ways and can get you banned.